-The Midnight Cowboy bar was one of the first speakeasies I learned about after moving to Austin, Texas.
+Midnight Cowboy was one of the first speakeasies I learned about after moving to Austin, Texas.

 For those who haven't been to Austin yet, 6th Street is especially popular with young people, college students, and tourists.

 Don't let the location scare you away.
-It's another world of service and sophistication once you're inside.
+This intimate bar is another world of service and sophistication once you're inside.

-Upon entering Midnight Cowboy, you'll be shown to your table, and presented with a cocktail menu.
+Upon entering Midnight Cowboy in downtown Austin, you'll be shown to your table and presented with a cocktail menu.

-With a little help from my iPhone, I perused the menu and chose a Greece-inspired drink to start.
+With some help from my iPhone, I perused the cocktail bar's menu and chose a Greece-inspired drink to start.

 The Yah-Sas features: